 Ferry passengers are allowed a limited amount of carry-on items such as back packs, beach bags and small coolers.
 However, don’t over load yourself.
 Too much gear is an unnecessary burden on everyone.
 You’ll be on the island for only a short time.
 So travel light for a more enjoyable visitor experience and easier hiking, especially in the heat of mid-summer.
 Our regular passengers carry very little during their island visits for good reason.

 Fishing for flounder, red drum, speckled trout and sheepshead, or cast netting for mullet are also favorite island pastimes.
+However, the NPS will not let you fish from the dock on Ship Island.
+Mississippi Saltwater fishing license is required.
 Visitors commonly view pods of dolphin feeding on mullet or schools of menhaden, usually around the boat dock and near the island beaches.
 But, the most popular activity on the island is swimming.
 Island visitors are bestowed with miles of high quality sand beaches and pristine gulf water for swimming and surf bathing.
 In summer, water temperatures can reach as high as 85 degrees!

 The National Park Service provides a boardwalk that begins in front of the fort and extends one third of a mile across the island to the preferred south beach and Gulf of Mexico swim area.
 Life Guards are generally available in summer.
 Restrooms, fresh water showers, drinking water, covered picnic areas, and a snack bar located along the boardwalk.